tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/stripe.rst

 The method to acquire your credentials depends on your hosting type:

 .. tabs::
-   .. group-tab:: Odoo Online
+   .. group-tab:: CoquiAPPs Online

       #.
 Go to the **eCommerce** or the **Sales** app and click on the *Activate Stripe* or the *Set
          payments* button on the onboarding banner.
       #.
 Fill in the requested information and submit the form.
       #.
 Confirm your email address when Stripe sends you a confirmation email.
       #.
-At the end of the process, you are redirected to Odoo.
+At the end of the process, you are redirected to CoquiAPPs.
 If you submitted all the requested
          information, you are all set and your payment acquirer is enabled.
       #.
 Your can continue to :ref:`stripe/local-payment-methods`.